wilyamx/uisnakegame/README.md

 ## GAME MECHANICS

-- [Gameplay] Use can play either map-based (default) or casual from app settings.
+- [Gameplay] User can play either map-based (default) or casual from app settings.
 - [Gameplay] User will force to play casual game if unable to load game configuration file.
 - [Gameplay] Save the user last game progress and continue to play.
 - [Gameplay] Support both orientation in the game environment only.